Blank55-cell/milestoneproject1/README.md

 ## Further potential features
 - A Form reset button to help clear the page allowing the visitor to start again
+- Expand Q&A section with more topics
+- Improve accessibility

 # Nav bar